shubhomoydas/ad_examples/README.md

 Generating compact descriptions with AAD
 -------------------------------------------
-ADD, when used with a forest-based detector such as Isolation Forest, can output a compact set of subspaces that contain all labeled anomalies.
-The idea is explained in https://github.com/shubhomoydas/ad_examples/blob/master/documentation/anomaly_description/anomaly_description.pdf.
+AAD, when used with a forest-based detector such as Isolation Forest, can output a compact set of subspaces that contain all labeled anomalies.
+The idea is explained in [anomaly_description.pdf](https://github.com/shubhomoydas/ad_examples/blob/master/documentation/anomaly_description/anomaly_description.pdf).
 Following illustrations show the results of this approach.

 To generate the below, use the command: